Musgrove sharp, Padres steal 6 bases in 7-1 win over Brewers

 BREWERS MOVES

 OF Tyrone Taylor was optioned to Triple-A Nashville.
 IF Jack Hager was claimed off waivers from the New York Mets and assigned to Nashville.
+OF Billy McKinney, designated for assignment on Saturday, was traded to the Mets for minor league LHP Pedro Quintana, it was announced after the game.

 UP NEXT